Making a Pull Request

 The Feature Branch Workflow uses a shared Bitbucket repository for managing collaboration, and developers create features in isolated branches.
 But, instead of immediately merging them into

-master, developers should open a pull request to initiate a discussion around the feature before it gets integrated into the main codebase.
+main, developers should open a pull request to initiate a discussion around the feature before it gets integrated into the main codebase.

 There is only one public repository in the Feature Branch Workflow, so the pull request’s destination repository and the source repository will always be the same.
 Typically, the developer will specify their feature branch as the source branch and the

-master branch as the destination branch.
+main branch as the destination branch.

 After receiving the pull request, the project maintainer has to decide what to do.
 If the feature is ready to go, they can simply merge it into

-master and close the pull request.
+main and close the pull request.
 But, if there are problems with the proposed changes, they can post feedback in the pull request.
 Follow-up commits will show up right next to the relevant comments.

 It’s also possible to file a pull request for a feature that is incomplete.
 For example, if a developer is having trouble implementing a particular requirement, they can file a pull request containing their work-in-progress.
 Other developers can then provide suggestions inside of the pull request, or even fix the problem themselves with additional commits.